msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 ![Inbound hold checkbox](/docs/distribution/images/os_holdcheckbox.png)

-### Cancel and Confirm button
+### Close and Confirm button

-#### Cancel Button
+#### Close Button

-Click on the `Cancel` button to quit the Inbound Shipment view and return to the Inbound Shipments list.
+Click on the `Close` button to quit the Inbound Shipment view and return to the Inbound Shipments list.

 #### Confirm Button